-- a) Standards and Specifications: FDA approval would be required for this device before clinical use.
-The device would at a minimum have to be proven substantially similar to current drainage devices (i.e. Penrose Drain) and could possibly fall under a class three device. - b) Customer: This surgical drain is made to be used by patients under the direction and supervision of a licensed physician.
-The customers (both the physicians and patients) prefer that the product be latex free, flexible, and easy to manipulate into place.
-Products that are low in cost and easy to manufacture have been shown to do well in this market.

-- c) Patient-Related Concerns: The device should be stored in its original package at room temperature away from direct exposure to light.
-The device is designed to be used on a single use basis and sterilization is not required unless directed to do so by a physician.
-Patients are suggested to consult their doctors prior to removing or changing the drain. - d) Competition: There are currently many surgical drains on the market.
+- a.
+Standards and Specifications: FDA approval would be required for this device before clinical use as it would be classified as either a Class II or Class III medical device.
+The device would at a minimum have to be proven substantially similar to a predicate device (i.e. Penrose Drain) via 510(k) FDA approval. - b.
+Customer: This surgical drain is made to be used by a patient under the direction and supervision of a licensed physician.
+The customer (both the physician and patient) would prefer that the product be latex free, flexible, and easy to manipulate into place.
+Products that are low in cost and easy to manufacture have been shown to do well in this market. - c.
+Patient-Related Concerns: The device should be stored in its original package at room temperature away from direct exposure to light.
+The device is designed to be used on a single-use basis and sterilization is not required.
+A patient is suggested to consult their doctor prior to removing or changing the drain. - d.
+Competition: There are currently few surgical drains on the market designed specifically for draining abscess cavities.
 Specifically we are looking to compete with surgical drains that require no suction and have no added wound healing characteristics.
-Examples include: - a.
-Surgical drain Patent 5053021 - b.
-FLAT DRAIN Patent 3860008 - c.
-SURGICAL DRAIN Patent 3823720 - d.
-Method and device for draining abscess Patent 5232440
+Examples include: - i.
+Surgical drain US Patent #5053021 - ii.
+FLAT DRAIN US Patent #3860008 - iii.
+SURGICAL DRAIN US Patent #3823720 - iv.
+Method and device for draining abscess US Patent #5232440